Buying a Newly Constructed Home

 - Walk around the neighborhood that your developer has planned and built.
 Try to stop by some homes that are occupied and talk to the residents there about the developer.

-- Visit or call the Better Business Bureau (BBB) that controls in the area that you are looking at.
+- Visit or call the Better Business Bureau (BBB) that for the area that you are looking at.
 People that have become dissatisfied with their developers will often go to the BBB to make complaints.

 - Go to City Hall or the local county planning department and speak with the staff of their dealings with the land developer.
 Developers, because of the nature of their business, will often deal with these people on a professional basis.